 - 5. This model will be connected to its own bus.
-Multiple instantiations of this model should not be made at a single bus.
+Multiple instances of this model should not be made at a single bus.
 Each hybrid-plant controller should be connected to its own unique bus.
 The model is bus connected to avoid the model being disconnected or tripped during a simulation, when an individual aggregated downstream generator connected to this hybrid-plant controller is tripped.
-Typically, though no necessary, the models bus will be the plants point of interconnection or point of measurement. - 6.
-The one difference between this model and REPC_C in terms of the main controls is that the switching point of the MSSs is entered by the user as MVAr values instead of pu values, since the switching points will be at a constant MVAr value and since this hybrid-controller may have a varying MVA base (see 1b. above) the switching points cannot be entered in per unit quantities.
+Typically, though not necessary, the models bus will be the plants point of interconnection or point of measurement. - 6.
+The one difference between this model and REPC_C in terms of the main controls is that the switching point of the MSSs is entered by the user as MVAr values instead of pu values, since the switching points will be at a constant MVAr value and since this hybrid-controller may have a varying MVA base (see 1b. above) the switching points cannot be entered in per unit quantities. - 7.
+One other simple change has been made, as compared to REPC_C.
+To allow for HVRT cases one additional parameter has been added to the model Vfrzhigh, such that, If (Vfltr < Vfrz) or (Vfltr > Vfrzhigh), then states s2, s3, s5, and s6 are frozen, and remain frozen for the time duration Tfrz after the filtered voltage, Vfltr, recovers above Vfrz and below Vfrzhigh.
+This is illustrated pictorially in Figure 3.
+Namely, in that example at point (1) the filtered voltage (BLUE trace) goes above Vfrzhigh so the controls would be frozen.
+The timer does not start until the voltage goes below Vfrzhigh point (2).
+Then the freezing stops only when the filtered voltage remains between Vfrzhigh and Vfrz for at least Tfrz point (3); otherwise a whole new freeze cycle starts.
+The same is true for the low side as shown, i.e., freeze at point (4) and unfreeze at point (5).